 I love this organic virgin and fair-trade coconut oil from Thrive Market (which is like Costco online but for healthy products).
-Their coconut oil is 40% which is the best price I’ve found for it online.
-(And Thrive Market sells many of my favorite products at 30-50% off normal prices!)
+Their coconut oil is 40% off retail, which is the best price I’ve found for it online.
+And Thrive Market sells many of my favorite products at 30-50% off normal prices!

-For those who are trying to incorporate coconut oil in to their diets but have trouble with the taste or texture, here are a few of the ways we consume it without the taste or texture being too overpowering:
+For those who are trying to eat more coconut oil in their diets but have trouble with the taste or texture, here are a few of the ways we consume it without the taste or texture becoming too overpowering:

 One of my favorite ways to consume coconut oil daily is in a cup of hot coffee or tea each morning.
 The trick is to blend the mixture enough for the oil to emulsify, which creates a creamy and rich consistency and not an oily consistency (which I personally don’t like).
 Here is my recipe for healthy coconut oil coffee, and check out the unusual ingredient I add to make it even more creamy (and healthy).

 2. In Smoothies

 It’s easy to hide the taste and texture of coconut oil in a smoothie, though sometimes it can leave clumps.
 I actually like the little crunchy pieces of coconut oil, but for those trying to hide the texture, the trick is to melt the coconut oil until it is just barely melted an add slowly as the smoothie is already being blended so it emulsifies in and doesn’t clump.

 We often add 1-2 tablespoons to a smoothie this way and the taste and texture aren’t noticeable.

 These are another kid favorite at our house.
 The kids love the taste and I like that they are packed with healthy fats and are a great natural source of energy.

 Just like the energy bars, these coconut butter cups are a favorite in our house.
 They are a little chocolate cup filled with coconut and coconut oil “butter” and can be flavored however you’d like.